timmorrisdev/south-coast-sup/README.md

 I used the W3C Markup and CSS Validator Services to check and validate each page throughout the site to check for errors.
 #### [Markup Validation Service](https://validator.w3.org/)
 - 'Name' attributes on 'option' elements obsolete.
     - Across the site, I had included name attributes on 'option' elements.
-This was fixed by removing these attibtutes from the affected forms and only using the name attribute on the parent 'select' element in each case.
+This was fixed by removing these attributes from the affected forms and only using the name attribute on the parent 'select' element in each case.

 - 'Frameborder' attribute on 'iFrame' elements obsolete.
     - When copying the code from windy.com to embed the wind-conditions feature on where.html, the embed code had included a 'frameborder' attribute.
 This needed to be removed for the code to pass validation.